ppy/osu-wiki/wiki/Tournaments/CMT_4K/2018/en.md

 1. Every user interested in joining the tournament signs up individually (Registration link will be released after the registration phrase begins).
 2. Only these players are eligible to sign up:
-     - The registered region belongs to the Asian-Pacific region.
+     - Player's nationality belongs to the Asian-Pacific region.
      - Use Chinese as the primary language.
      - No requirement on performance points.
      - If player has record of violating the osu! community rules in the last 12 months, we may cancel the application of this player.